The Type of Dad You Become After Age 35

 4. The Low-Key Fun Dad

-Low-Key Fun Dads understand that connection doesn't require spectacle.
-Presence is enough.
+Low-Key Fun Dads understand that presence is often enough.

 5. The Boundary Dad